MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-POS-activation-changes.md

 # required metadata

 title: Device activation of a customized Retail Modern POS
-description: This topic explains how to configure headquarters to allow device activation to function properly when a customized Retail Modern POS application is used.
+description: This topic explains how to configure headquarters so that device activation works correctly when a customized Retail Modern POS application is used.
 author: jashanno
 manager: AnnBe
 ms.date: 04/25/2018